wlonk/arcadia/arcadia.md

 >
 >  1. Fairy needs and desires
 >  2. Perception of the fairy
->  3. Perception per-social-role
+>  3. Perception per-social-role?
 >  4. Spells
+>  5. The role of passion tokens
 >
 > The characters as they currently are, are not Byronic at all.
 There's a lot
 > of value in adding more Gothic-ness.
 "The lovely scare" as a term for Gothic
 > fiction.
 Perhaps everyone is a little bit Gothic.
 This doesn't have to be
 > tied to Desires though.
->
-> Possibly per-person demons, not a shared fairy.
-But we'll see.
->
-> Well, the effect the fairy has on the high-status characters, forcing them
-> into a position of relative low status, _is_ important.
 >
 > Instead of getting passion tokens each scene, get them each session.
 Have a
 > reflection phase, where you show your character, alone, contemplating their